Solving the At-Most-Once Problem with Nearly Optimal Effectiveness: Work Complexity Analysis

 \section{Work Complexity Analysis}

 In this section we are going to prove that for $\beta \geq 3m^2$ algorithm $\algName$ has work complexity $\mathrm{O}(nm\log n \log m)$.

 The main idea of the proof, is to demonstrate that under the assumption $\beta \geq 3m^2$, process {\em collisions} on a job cannot accrue without making progress in the algorithm.
-In order to prove that, we first demonstrate that if two different processes $p,q$ set their $\nxt{p}, \nxt{q}$ internal variables to the same job $i$ in some $\act{compNext}$ actions, then at the enabling states of those actions the $\DONE_p$ and $\DONE_q$ sets of the processes, have at least $|q-p|m$ different elements, given that $\beta \geq 3m^2$.
-Next we prove that if two processes $p,q$ collide three consecutive times, while trying to perform some jobs, then the size of the set $\DONE_p \cup \DONE_q$ that processes $p$ and $q$ know has increased by at least $|q-p|m$ elements.
+In order to prove that, we first demonstrate in Lemma\,\ref{lem:collide} that if two different processes $p,q$ set their $\nxt{p}, \nxt{q}$ internal variables to the same job $i$ in some $\act{compNext}$ actions, then the $\DONE_p$ and $\DONE_q$ sets of the processes, have at least $|q-p|\cdot m$ different elements, given that $\beta \geq 3m^2$.
+Next we prove in Lemma\,\ref{lem:collideALL} that if two processes $p,q$ collide three consecutive times, while trying to perform some jobs, the size of the set $\DONE_p \cup \DONE_q$ that processes $p$ and $q$ know will increase by at least $|q-p|\cdot m$ elements.
 This essentially tells us that every three collisions between the same two processes a significant number of jobs has been performed, and thus enough progress has been made.
-In order to prove the above statement, we need to formally define what we mean by collision, and tie such a collision with some specific state, so that we have a fixed ``point'' in the execution for which to reason.
-Finally we use the argument about the progress made if three consecutive collisions happen between two processes $p,q$, in order to prove that a process $p$ cannot collide with a process $q$ more than $2\left\lceil \frac{n}{m|q-p|} \right\rceil$ times in any execution.
-This is proved by contradiction, proving that if process $p$ collides with process $q$ more than $2\left\lceil \frac{n}{m|q-p|} \right\rceil$ times, there exist states for which the set $|\DONE_p \cup \DONE_q|$ has more than $n$ elements which is impossible.
-The last statement is used in order to prove the main theorem on the work complexity of algorithm $\algName$ for $\beta \geq 3m^2$.
-We obtain the main theorem on the work complexity by counting the total number of collisions and the cost of each collision.
+In order to prove the above statement, we formally define what we mean by collision in Definition\,\ref{def:collision}, and tie such a collision with some specific state, the state the collision is detected, so that we have a fixed ``point of reference'' in the execution; and show that the order collisions are detected in an execution, is consistent with the order the involved processes attempt to perform the respective jobs in Lemmas\,\ref{lem:collideOrder},\,\ref{lem:collideOrder2}.
+Finally we use Lemma\,\ref{lem:collideALL}, in order to prove in Lemma\,\ref{lem:boundCol}, that a process $p$ cannot collide with a process $q$ more than $2\left\lceil \frac{n}{m\cdot |q-p|} \right\rceil$ times in any execution.
+This is proven by contradiction, showing that if process $p$ collides with process $q$ more than $2\left\lceil \frac{n}{m\cdot |q-p|} \right\rceil$ times, there exist states for which the set $|\DONE_p \cup \DONE_q|$ has more than $n$ elements which is impossible.
+Lemma\,\ref{lem:boundCol} is used in order to prove the main result on the work complexity of algorithm $\algName$ for $\beta \geq 3m^2$, Theorem\,\ref{thm:work}.
+We obtain Theorem\,\ref{thm:work} by counting the total number of collisions that can happen and the cost of each collision.